privacygmail cleanupemail security

 How it works:

-1. Tool runs in your browser on your device
+1. The tool runs in your browser on your device

-2. Connects to Gmail API directly from your browser
+2. It connects to the Gmail API directly from your browser

 Technical architecture: